dxlabskku/Law_aggravated/README.md

 ## Content
 Exported result is in a csv format and 3 fields are in the file.
 The field names are as follows, "bsisFacts","aggravated","guilty".

+Since aggravated data is small, so we make and share undersampled data with two columns, "text" and "answer". (`undersampling.csv`)